2022 Illinois Senate election: District 12

 The district had been represented by Democrat Steven Landek since his appointment on February 5, 2011.
 Landek was re-elected unopposed in 2018.
 Landek was redistricted to the 11th Legislative district and declined to run for re-election.
 Celina Villanueva, state Senator of the 11th Legislative district, was redistricted to the 12th district.
 Villanueva faced Javier Yanez, former chief of staff for Alderman Byron Sigcho-Lopez, for the Democratic nomination.
 Villanueva won the nomination and faced no other ballot-listed candidates in the general election.

 District 13

-The district has been represented by Democrat Robert Peters since his appointment on January 6, 2019.
+The district had been represented by Democrat Robert Peters since his appointment on January 6, 2019.
 Peters was elected unopposed in 2020.
 He faced no other ballot-listed candidates in the general election.

 District 14

-The district has been represented by Democratic Deputy Majority Leader Emil Jones III since January 14, 2009.
+The district had been represented by Democratic Deputy Majority Leader Emil Jones III since January 14, 2009.
 Jones was re-elected unopposed in 2018.
 He faced no other ballot-listed candidates in the general election.

 District 15

-The district has been represented by Democrat Napoleon Harris since January 9, 2013.
+The district had been represented by Democrat Napoleon Harris since January 9, 2013.
 Harris was re-elected unopposed in 2018.
 He faced no other ballot-listed candidates in the general election.